emmajanedrews/base-template/_posts/2017-12-22-when-you-leave-your-home-what-should-stay-behind.md

 **4. Leave any warranty paperwork.** Don’t forget to leave behind receipts for repairs and instruction manuals for any of the items in your home.

-**5. Leave and building materials.**Some buyers will not want these items.
+**5. Leave and building materials.&nbsp;**Some buyers will not want these items.
 Which brings us to the next point.

 {% include pullquote.html %}